Adding and Understanding Date Properties for Deals

 Why are dates important?
-They help finance with projections!

-Revenue Forecasting |
+Revenue Forecasting

-Knowing when deals are expected to close (estimated close date) allows the finance team to project when revenue will be recognized.
+Knowing when we are expected to receive a verbal confirmation of deal outcomes (estimated close date) allows the Finance team to project when revenue will be recognized.
 This is critical for cash flow planning and for setting expectations with leadership.
-For deals with renewal options, entering future dates allows finance to anticipate recurring revenue and plan accordingly. |

-Resource Planning |
+Resource Planning

-Start and end dates help finance anticipate when projects will begin and end, which informs staffing, budgeting, and resource allocation. |
+Start and end dates help Finance anticipate when projects will begin and end, which informs staffing, budgeting, and resource allocation.

-Identifying Stale Deals |
+Identifying Stale Deals

-The system can flag deals that have not progressed or whose dates are outdated, prompting follow-up and keeping forecasts realistic. |
+The system can flag deals that have not progressed or whose dates are outdated, prompting follow-up and keeping forecasts realistic.

-Dates You Want to Know
+Dates You Want to Know (and Need to Add to Deals)

-At every stage, you must confirm the estimated close, start, and end dates," which are required fields in the HubSpot deal pipeline.This ensures that the pipeline reflects the most current expectations for when deals will move forward or close.
+At every stage, you must confirm the estimated close, start, and end dates, which are required fields in the HubSpot deal pipeline.This ensures that the pipeline reflects the most current expectations for when deals will move forward or close.

 |